gkowal/Particle-Acceleration-tutorial/README.md

 **Task to do**: change some of these parameters and visualize the particle trajectory.
 Determine the Larmor radius in each case using the data from file `./output.dat`.

+## Tutorial 2 - Proton motion in a non-uniform magnetic field.
+Magnetic mirror.

+In this tutorial we integrate and visualize motion of a proton in magnetic field which has a varying curvature.
+As the results, the particle is trapped bouncing back and forth.
+This effect is called **magnetic mirror** or **magnetic bottle**.

+Initial steps:
+- go to `./00_paccel code/`,
+- call `make clean` in the terminal,
+- make sure the line `TEST=` in make.config is set to `ISLAND`,
+- compile the code: `make`,
+- copy the executable file `paccel.x` to directory `../02_Bmirror/`: `cp ./paccel.x ../02_Bmirror/`,
+- go to directory `../02_Bmirror/`: `cd  ../02_Bmirror/`.

+Additionally, to the runtime parameters described in the previous tutorial, you can changed one parameter more in file `params.in`:
+- `bamp` - determines the eccentricy of the magnetic field loop; if `bamp = 0.0` the loop is perpectly circular; for `bamp > 0` it is elongated toward the X direction;

+In order to visualize the trajectory, energy or velocity components (parallel and perpendicular to the local field) you can use provided GNUPlot scripts: `plot_trajectory.gpl`, `plot_energy.gpl`, `plot_velocity.gpl`

+**Task to do**: As in the previous tutorial, change some of these parameters and visualize the particle trajectory.
+Determine the Larmor radius in each case using the data from file `./output.dat`.
+Determine the mirror effect condition.